mgalgs/mgalgs.github.io/_posts/2015-10-30-evil-bouncie-ball-shooter-halloween-pi.md

 I had so much fun
 [shooting trick-or-treaters with silly string](https://www.youtube.com/watch?v=N_VGspit7Xk) last year that I decided to up the ante this year with an "Evil Bouncey Ball Shooter".
-Before getting into the nitty gritty, here's the final product in action at our local "Trunk or Treat":
+Before diving into the details, here's the final product in action at our local "Trunk or Treat":

 <iframe width="560" height="315" src="https://www.youtube.com/embed/al_0_y3Uv1I?rel=0" frameborder="0" allowfullscreen></iframe>